Cramton Bowl: College football

 Cramton Bowl was host to all home games for Alabama State Hornets football prior to ASU's construction of an on-campus stadium in 2012 and was the host to all home games for the Faulkner University Eagles football team until 2012 when Faulkner University constructed its own facility.
 It was also home to the Turkey Day Classic and in 2009 hosted the inaugural HBCU All-star Bowl.

 Cramton Bowl also provided a location for Alabama Crimson Tide football home games in the capital city.
 The Crimson Tide played home games at Cramton Bowl in the 1922 through 1932 seasons, in 1934, from 1944 through 1946 and again from 1951 through 1954.
 Alabama's all-time record at Cramton Bowl was 17 wins and 3 losses.

 Cramton Bowl probably achieved its greatest fame as the home of the Blue–Gray Football Classic, an annual college football all-star game which was held there each December from 1938 until 2001.

 Beginning in 2014, Cramton Bowl began hosting the Camellia Bowl, a college football bowl game with tie-ins with the Sun Belt Conference and Mid-American Conference.
 The game was renamed the Salute to Veterans Bowl in 2024.

 In 2017, the stadium became the regular host of the FCS Kickoff, a season-opening Division I FCS game operated by ESPN and nationally televised on one of ESPN's networks.
+However, in 2026, the FCS Kickoff reverted back to being played on college campuses.

 In October 2020, Cramton Bowl was announced as the host stadium for the Montgomery Bowl, a one-off bowl game played in December 2020, during the pandemic.